 It seems that one natural disaster after another is taking place, from multiple hurricanes battering the US and Caribbean islands to major earthquakes devastating communities.
-The people left reeling in these disaster-stricken areas all have a serious need for help, including nursing care.
-Often there are is a larger than normal medical need in the areas surrounding a disaster and nurses already on the ground may be unable to work due to their own personal circumstances.
+The people left reeling in these disaster-stricken areas all have a serious need for the help and skills of nurses.
+There is often a larger than normal medical need in the areas surrounding a disaster, and some nurses may be unable to work due to their own personal circumstances.
 Continue reading “Using Your Nursing Skills in a Crisis”

 The news has been filled with images of devastated communities in the wake of hurricanes and other natural disasters.
 Communities are ravaged by flooding and storm damage, and many of the residents have been displaced to shelters.
 Along with the homes that have been damaged, many hospitals, medical offices, and other healthcare facilities are dealing with the same aftermath and struggle to serve their patients.
 Volunteer nurses are stepping up to assist and helping to take the burden off of local caregivers.
 Continue reading “Using Your Skills for Good: Volunteerism Opportunities in Nursing”